ton-blockchain/intellij-ton/README.md

 # TON Plugin for the IntelliJ IDEs

 IntelliJ TON provides comprehensive support for developing for the TON Blockchain.
-Includes support for languages and technologies including Tolk, FunC, Fift assembly, TL-B, BoC and Blueprint.
+Includes support for Tolk, FunC, Fift assembly, TL-B, BoC and Blueprint.

 **[Features] • [Installation] • [Community]**